kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	#.
 Operators like warning limits on their charts, so they don't have to wait until an action limit alarm occurs.
 Discussions with the operators indicate that lines at 590 and 820 might be good warning limits.
 What percentage of in control operation will lie inside the proposed warning limit region?

 .. answer::
+	:fullinclude: no
+	:short: Unbiased estimate of the process standard deviation = 106.4; UCL = 874; LCL = 554.

 	#.
 An unbiased estimate of the process standard deviation is :math:`\hat{\sigma} = \dfrac{\bar{S}}{a_n} = \dfrac{98}{0.921} = \mathrm{106.4}`, since the subgroup size is :math:`n=4`.
 	#.
 Using the data provided in the question: